 Not Having an Attractive Membership

 There are a lot of different types of businesses out there.
 Are the ones who would find the most value in membership being adequately represented in your dues structure?
 If not, how could things be restructured to be more appealing?
 For instance, do you have entrepreneurs and solopreneurs that you could entice to be members?
 Are you offering things that make sense for their businesses?
+Do you serve up the information and “how to” in a great new member welcome packet?
 If you don’t, they’re not likely to join.

 Chamber memberships no longer happen just because someone opens a business.
 You work to get new members.
 That’s why you want to ensure you’re not inadvertently making it hard to be (or want to be) a member.